EveryTian/Choreography-Research/ChoreographyEngine/whiteboard/README.md

     print(str(whiteboard_message))
 ```

-Rewrite the handler, and you can make a different whiteboard.
+*Rewrite the handler to create a different whiteboard.*

 You may need `whiteboard_messages` , which stores all the whiteboard messages received.
-In artifact `#n` , you can find the messages in `whiteboard_messages[n]` .
+For artifact `#n` , you can find its messages in `whiteboard_messages[n]` .